Elsyvien/MStockApp/README.md

 # Portfolio and Stock Tracking Application
-Portfolio and Stock Tracking Application programmed in C++ with QT
+Portfolio and Stock Tracking Application programmed in C++ with QT. getting Data from yFinance and Finnhub.